Sarvesh1997/IOT-internet-of-thinking-/README.md

 # IOT-internet-of-thinking-
-This IOT is not about about of internet of things but it's about the thinking ability which can be developed for the purpose of Artificial intelligence
+This IOT is not about about of internet of things but it's about the thinking ability which can be developed for the purpose of Artificial intelligence...